arviz-devs/arviz/CONTRIBUTING.md

 ## Contributing code
 Thanks for your interest in contributing code to ArviZ!

-* If this is your first time contributing to a project on GitHub, please read through our step by step guide to contributing to ArviZ
+* If this is your first time contributing to a project on GitHub, please read through our [step by step](https://python.arviz.org/en/latest/contributing/pr_tutorial.html) guide to contributing to ArviZ
-* If you have contributed to other projects on GitHub you can go straight to our [development workflow]()
+* If you have contributed to other projects on GitHub you can go straight to our [pull request checklist](https://python.arviz.org/en/latest/contributing/pr_checklist.html)

 ### Adding new features
 If you are interested in adding a new feature to ArviZ,